rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 ### 2.5.
 HD Wallet Configuration :

-For using HD Wallet with Hardhat, you’ll have to set your network’s account with below fields.
+For using HD Wallet with Hardhat, you’ll have to set your network’s account with the below fields.

 * `mnemonic`: A string that is your seed phrase of the wallet
 * `path`: the HD parent of all derived keys.
 Default value : `m/44'/60'/0'/0`.